Saadmairaj/tkmacosx/README.md

 Use `Marquee` for creating scrolling text which moves from right to left only if the text does not fit completely on the window.

 - Configurable options for a Marquee widget.
-For example `Marquee(root, options=value, ...)`
+Syntax: `Marquee(root, options=value, ...)`

     | Options               	| Description                                                                                                                                                                           	|
     |-----------------------	|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------	|